Assign Skills to Issues

 Note: Users must have the user account permission Allowed to Edit Issues enabled in order to create and edit issues.
 Administrators are automatically granted this permission.

 On the Configuration > Issues page, click Add New Support Issue and enter a description for the issue.
-The description is the text of the issue as it will appear to your customer on the issue submission form of your public site.
+The description is the text of the issue as it appears to your customer on the issue submission form of your public site.
 Therefore, make sure the description is easy to understand and descriptive of a specific problem.

 Next, check the box if you want to allow representatives to request help for this support issue while in a session.
 If checked, the issue is listed in the Request Help flyout window of the representative console when the Session Sharing option is selected.